David-OConnor/ewald/README.md

 Used by the [Daedalus protein viewer and molecular dynamics program](https://github.com/david-oconnor/daedalus), and the [Dynamics library](https://github.com/david-oconnor/dynamics).

-Uses f32 for Lennard Jones and Coulomb interactions.
-Energy sums are computed as f64.
+Uses `f32` for Lennard Jones and Coulomb interactions.
+Energy sums are computed as `f64`.

 Here's an example of use.
 The Python API is equivalent.

+Note: For optimal performance, you may wish to implement short-range SPME integrated with Lennard Jones interactions in your application as an integrated GPU kernel, instead of using the short-range function here directly.
+This library shines when using its long-range reciprical implemention on GPU.

 ```rust
 use rayon::prelude::*;